ebeninca/fip16/README.md

 - **AFC Champions League expanded to 24 teams using Rest of the world (China,Japan,UAE,India), 6 groups + Round of 16**
 - Added extra clubs to CONCAChampions and Libertadores setup stage (preparing to expand).
 - Set Ranking Tables (Winners) of all Sulamerican leagues.
+- Manually removed num_games=1 in settings.txt for International Friendlies to fix duplicated games

 v62.002
 - "Check Schedule Conflicts" enabled for all continental clubs competitions and FIFA CWC